Zeex/sampgdk/README.md

 SA-MP gamemodes in C/C++.
 It is built on top of the SA-MP plugin SDK, so gamemodes written with it are basically just ordinary plugins.

-The library provides most the functions you would find in Pawn, except thos that overlap with the C standard library, like file I/O or string utiluties, or could be easily implemented on top of it.
-It also lets you handle various SA-MP events (known as "callbacks" in Pawn).
+The library provides most of the functions you would find in Pawn, except thoset that either overlap with the C standard library, like file I/O or string utiluties, or could be easily implemented on top of it.
+It also lets you handle standard SA-MP scripting events (a.k.a. "callbacks").

 Visit the [official SA-MP forums topic][topic] for more information and support.